 - guacamole and seed crackers

 - vegetable chips (parsnips, kale, carrots)

 - sliced vegetables with dip (celery stalks, onions, carrots)

 Yum..
 Salted radish

 Holidays meal with Type 1 diabetes

 For holiday meals, it’s not always easy to know in advance the content of your plate, nor the moment when dishes will be served.
 If the opportunity arises, ask your host for the dishes and ingredients of the menu.
 It will then be easier to anticipate your insulin injections or even to customize your dishes, saving the melon for dessert rather than as a starter for example.

-We also know that some foods, often present on these occasions, are naturally low in carbs: smoked salmon or seafood, for example.
+We also know that some foods that are often present on these occasions are naturally low carb: smoked salmon or seafood, for example.
 Something to enjoy without worrying too much about your blood sugar!